Answers to questions about local, state and federal storm water regulations and permits can be found in the links listed below.

 Industrial Storm Water Permit

 Operators of industrial facilities or sites with activities included in one of 11 categories must obtain coverage under an NPDES industrial storm water permit through Ohio EPA, unless conditionally excluded.
-Click here for more detailed information on the industrial permit program.
+Click link for detailed information on this program